blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 Secure this Assetchain with Delayed Proof of Work
 =================================================

 Your new chain can be secured via dPOW by the Komodo notary nodes giving it Bitcoin level security.
-The current rate for this is 300 KMD and 800 of the coin to be secured per year.
-If you are interested in having a new chain notarized, please contact @siu or @PTYX on the Komodo discord.
+The current rate for this is 300 KMD, 800 of the coin to be secured, and an additional service/setup/maintenance fee (please inquire for details) per year.
+If you are interested in having a new chain notarized, please reach out to our team for assistance.

-@PTYX has launched `ChainZilla <https://www.chainzilla.io/>`_ and @siu:matrix.org has launched ChainMakers to provide assetchain creation, electrum server, explorer, dICO services.
+In our ecosystem, there are also third-parties that can help you to initiate and develop your blockchain. @siu (Discord: @siu#3920) runs the ChainMakers business, and and @PTYX (Discord: @PTYX#6840) runs Chainzilla.
+Both can provide different levels of service in asset-chain creation, electrum server setup and maintenance, explorer setup, and other decentralized-technology services.

-Please send any critique or feedback to Alright or gcharang on matrix or discord.
+Please send any critique or feedback to @Alright or @gcharang on matrix or discord.

 `Discord Invite <https://discord.gg/SCdf4eh>`_

 **********************
 Asset Chain Parameters